In a Nutshell:

 This model uses an L-track, which we regard as superior because it gives you something closer to a full body massage treatment.

 The model also features dual rollers that travel along the track.
 Unfortunately, that’s below the current industry standard.
 Most more expensive chairs utilize quad rollers which more closely mimic the feel of human hands.
-Even so, compared to most of the massage chairs this one is competing with, it offers a next-level massage.
+Even so, compared to most massage chairs valued under $1000 this one competes with and offers a next-level massage.

 Most of the chairs in the value segment of the market utilize a fixed frame with stationary massage heads mounted on it.
 Since the heads don’t move, the massage they’re capable of rendering is quite limited.
 This is vastly superior to those types of chairs.